 7. The Cloud

 The Internet means companies have a choice about how they manage documents depending on their specific circumstances, budgets and preferences.
-Companies are not totally reliant on local servers to host their data or IT staff to maintain it.
+Companies are not totally reliant on local servers to host their data or on IT staff to maintain it.
 They can choose to outsource their servers, IT staff and software to the cloud.
-Software-as-a-service (Saas) means the DMS infrastructure is pre-built in the cloud and software is available on-demand via a web browser.
+Software-as-a-service (Saas) means the document management system infrastructure is pre-built in the cloud and always-up-to-date software is available on-demand via a web browser.

 Benefits and business drivers: Infrastructure and cost options; More forms of remote working; Entry level EDM options